- Hello Again My Lovely Friend

 Also, unlike juicing where you can drink the juice down like any other liquid, a blended drink contains so much more of the vegetables and fruit and should be drunk slowly and savored.

 This is because your digestive system needs to work harder to digest it just as if you had eaten the food whole, leading to better nutrient absorption.

-So a major benefit of blending is that you can add some dark green vegetables, (and in my case beets…yuk), or other things that you normally don’t like to eat, blend them with something that you do like the taste of.
+Like protein powder, or some dark green vegetables such as kale or spinach (and in my case beets…yuk), or other things that you normally don’t like to eat, blend them with something that you do like the taste of.